openego/eGon-data/README.rst

 The workflow can be tested on a smaller subset of data on example of the federal state of Schleswig-Holstein.
+Data is reduced during execution of the workflow to represent only this area.

 .. warning::